django/deps/draft/email-providers.md

 This section describes some **potential**, **future**, related features that are *not* part of this proposal but may help inform some of the design decisions here.

+### Future: System checks

+Two EMAIL_PROVIDERS-related system checks would be useful:

+* Missing `"default"` alias in `EMAIL_PROVIDERS`
+* The default email provider uses the console, dummy, or locmem EmailBackend, so email won't be sent (deployment check only—these options are valid in development configurations)

+These are recommended as early follow-on work.
+(They are not strictly required for this proposal and have been omitted here to control scope.)

 ### Future: Password reset email provider